zama-ai/concrete-ml/docs/built-in-models/training.md

 The logistic model that can be trained uses Stochastic Gradient Descent (SGD) and quantizes for data, weights, gradients and the error measure.
 It currently supports training 6-bit models, training both the coefficients and the bias.

 The `SGDClassifier` does not currently support training models with other values for the bit-widths.
-Second, the time to train the model is proportional to the number of features and the number of training examples.
+The time to train the model is proportional to the number of features and the number of training examples.
 The `SGDClassifier` training does not currently support client/server deployment for training.